gabyx/ExecutionGraph/README.md

 **This library is in alpha and still under development.
 First usable version will be `v1.1`.
-Note: This library is under heavy development on the `dev` branch!
+Note: This library is under heavy development on the `feature/v2` branch!
 Forking should mainly be considered for looking around, or contributing of course.**

 <img src="gui/executionGraphGui/client/apps/electron/resources/icon.svg" height="150px" style="display: inline;vertical-align: middle; horizontal-align:center"/>